wp-plugins/wpb-woocommerce-product-slider/readme.txt

 ### Pro features:

 * Amazing shortcode builder with all necessary options.
+* Advance widget for PRO version, now it's more easy to use product slider in sidebar.
 * Product slider for specific category products.
 * Product slider for specific products by product id.
 * Product slider for specific products by product SKU.
+* Product slider for on sell products.
 * Unlimited slider in same page.
 * Visual Composer custom element.
 * Enable or disable option for the title, category, price even add to cart button also.